 Specifiers can make better informed decisions using comparable EPD and generic LCA data in a recognised building LCA tool, that presentsresults at the building level and over the life cycle of the building.
 Increasing numbers of EPD are being produced by construction product manufacturers.
 However, many construction products do not have an EPD, meaning generic LCA data must be used when carrying out a building LCA.
 While helpful in making basic construction product choices at the early design stage, this does not assist in specifying lower impact construction products during detailed design and construction stages.
 Further accuracy can be gained when carrying out LCA or specifying construction products by using EPD specific to a manufacturer’s product range or, better still, the specific construction product.

-Rooflights: Rooflight manufacturer that have a BRE accessed Environment Product Declaration (EPD) can contribute 1.5 points.
+Rooflights: Rooflight manufacturers that have a BRE assessed Environment Product Declaration (EPD) can contribute 1.5 points.
 Only a Product EPD can deliver this value of points.

 Aim: To facilitate the selection of products that involve lower levels of negative environmental, economic and social impact across their supply chain including extraction, processing and manufacture.